zippy1981/ProcMonDebugOutput/ReadMe.md

 The ProcMonDebugOutput library supports both native C++ and managed .NET languages as well as 32-bit and 64-bit.

 ## Building The Code ##
 All the projects are in Visual Studio 2013 format.
 I'm not using any advanced Premium or Ultimate features so everything should compile even with Visual Studio Express, but I have not tried.
+It does build fine with Professional Edition.

 1. Open up ProcMonDebugOutput.SLN
 2. Select the Build, Batch Build menu